 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Circular disk or wheel.
+Circular bronze disk or wheel.
 Upper rim decorated with chevron design and four oblongs containing triangular cross design.
 Center connected to rim by four groups of two scrolls each.
 Under side of object undecorated.
 Center pierced and fitted with socket on under side for attachment.
 Use of object unknown.
 Apparently a detail from a larger composition.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome